GamesCreed

 SPRAWL, Movement Shooter, Boomer Shooter, PC, FPS, Retro FPS, GamesCreed

 Although stated earlier that stories are barely impactful on a retro shooter, SPRAWL has to have one.
 Otherwise, the game and its setting would be dull, and it would not differentiate from any other cyberpunk game on the market.
-The story begins with our protagonist, SEVEN, kicked by one of the government officers from a building, and she manages to get rid of the attention of the government forces.
+The story begins with our protagonist, SEVEN, being kicked by one of the government officers from a building, and she manages to get rid of the attention of the government forces.

 It is unknown why the government is trying to take down a female half-cyborg with extra equipment that is vital, but that is the story.
 After some time trying to gather resources on the government, a strange noise taps into the system called FATHER and helps her along the way in trying to get rid of the government forces.